-The Company is incorporated and domiciled in England and Wales.
-The Company forms part of the Eversholt Rail Group ("ERG" or "Group") more fully described in note 21.
+Eversholt Depot Finance (UK) Limited (the "Company"), is incorporated and domiciled in England and Wales.
+The Company forms part of the Eversholt Rail Group ("ERG" or "Group") more fully described in note 20.

 The principal activity of the Company is to lease rail depots in the UK.